Marvel fans react to huge X-Men moment in brand new Doctor Strange 2 trailer

 Another fan added: “Nah if i see Patrick Stewart in theatres.
 I’m gonna cry.”

-Doctor Strange in the Multiverse of Madness will be released in May 2022.
+Doctor Strange in the Multiverse of Madness will be released on 6 May.

+Elsewhere during the Super Bowl, Amazon Prime Video dropped the first trailer for the brand new prequel Lord of the Rings series, which viewers hailed as “incredible”.

 Register for free to continue reading